AbhinavMir/khaos/slides.md

 # from user land to kernel land, either
 # directly or indirectly.

+# And the mitigation tactics
+# Are pretty similar to what you would
+# do in a defensive CTF team
 ---

 ### A normal boot process for a kernel